Tom Brady reveals Super Bowl run came on injured left knee

 "I feel really good," Brady said.
 "I worked really hard to try to get back to full speed, to get what I need to do, to begin to improve.
 It has been a good process of learning and I feel like I'm there now."

 Brady completed 401 of 610 passes for 4,633 yards and 40 touchdowns during the 2020 season.
 He then led the Bucs on a playoff run that culminated with a 31-9 victory over the Kansas City Chiefs in the Super Bowl in Tampa.
-Brady was named MVP of the championship game, earned his seventh title and became the oldest quarterback to win the crown.
+Brady was named MVP of the championship game, earned his seventh title and became the oldest quarterback to win the Super Bowl.

-Brady was suffering from a substantial left knee injury during all that and even afterward, when he flipped the championship trophy from one boat to another during the team’s victory parade.
+Brady was suffering from a substantial left knee injury during it all and even afterward, when he flipped the championship trophy from one boat to another during the team's victory parade.

 "It was an injury I dealt with really since last April, May," Brady said.
 "I knew I'd have to do something at the end of the year and happy I did it.